Skip to main content

 Getting help:

-• Sexuality counselors who specialise in cancer; pelvic health physiotherapists can help with pain, dryness and pelvic floor concerns
+• Talk to a pelvic health physiotherapist who can help with pain, dryness and pelvic floor concerns.

-• Peer spaces, such as cancer and intimacy Facebook Groups
+• Use peer spaces, such as cancer and intimacy Facebook Groups.

 • Consider joining a support group specifically for couples or partners.
-Many cancer centers offer couples sessions or groups (in person or via telehealth)
+Many cancer centres offer couples sessions or groups (in person or via telehealth).

-• Resources for helping your partner understand what you’re going through, such as this one from Cancer Council Victoria
+• Access resources for helping your partner understand what you’re going through, such as this one from Cancer Council Victoria.

 Palliative care

 is not only end-of-life care.
-It’s specialised, person‑ and family‑centred support that can start early alongside active cancer treatment to improve comfort, function and quality of life (e.g., pain, breathlessness, nausea, mood, sleep), and can sometimes be associated with longer survival.
+It’s specialised, person‑ and family‑centred support that can start early alongside active cancer treatment.
+It can help to improve comfort, function and quality of life (e.g. pain, breathlessness, nausea, mood, sleep), and can sometimes be associated with longer survival.

 Last reviewed: 15 January 2025